sebastianmuramara/134644/README.md

 The files contained are a demonstration of my proposed chemistry practical simulation game for my Information Systems II Project.

-The admin_panel folder contains the codes for the admin module, which is not part of the game but rather HTML based.
+The admin_panel folder contains the codes for the admin module, which is not part of the game but rather web-based.
 More can be added to make the module complete.

 The Chemistry Game Unity folder contains the materials used to make the game demo.